-G. All injuries incurred by you during hours and all illnesses that are job-related must be reported promptly as prescribed by the Workers' Compensation Administration policy.
+G. G. All injuries incurred by you during hours and all illnesses that are job-related must be reported promptly as prescribed by the Workers' Compensation Administration policy.

-- H. Regardless of whether you are using personal or PCC-owned technology while teleworking, you are responsible at all times for the access, use, and security of those electronic devices. - I. By signing this Agreement, you are also confirming you have read, understand, and will comply with all provisions listed above, as well as the provisions of existing PCC Policy 5.38 Telework.
+H. Regardless of whether you are using personal or PCC-owned technology while teleworking, you are responsible at all times for the access, use, and security of those electronic devices.

+I. I. By signing this Agreement, you are also confirming you have read, understand, and will comply with all provisions listed above, as well as the provisions of existing PCC Policy 5.38 Telework.
 You acknowledge that if your supervisor determines that the teleworking arrangement described in this Agreement is not working effectively or as envisioned, the College may adjust or end the teleworking arrangement.

-UNDERSTOOD AND AGREED:
+UNDERS STOOD AND AGREED:

 Employee Signature Date

-Print Name/Title
+Print Nan ne/Title

-Department
+Departme nt

-APPROVED BY:
+APPROV /ED BY:

-Supervisor Signature Date
+Superviso or Signature Date

-Description of Mine Description (Description) Dete

-Department Vice President/President Date
+Departme nt Vice President/President Date